andyatkinson/rideshare/README.md

 * `bundle update [gemname]` to update a particular gem
 * `yarn upgrade` (may need to use `nvm use [version]` to switch to particular Node version)

+## Iteration 22

+- Maintain the data generators
+- Disable Prepared Statements for now
+- Start using Active Record Doctor gem: `bundle exec rake active_record_doctor` for more insights

 ## Iteration 21

 Trip rating database CHECK constraint.